 In addition to sewerage charges, some properties are required to pay additional charges if they discharge trade waste to the wastewater network.
-Trade waste is managed under the WST-001-001-G Wastewater - Trade Waste Guideline to ensure the effective management of commercial and industrial wastewater discharged into the wastewater network is consistent with Council's legal responsibilities and obligations.
+Trade waste requirements are administered under the Local Government Act 2009, the Water Supply (Safety and Reliability) Act 2008 and related Council policies to ensure the management of commercial and industrial wastewater discharged into the wastewater network is consistent with Council's legal responsibilities and obligations.
+All Trade Waste information, including Council's Trade Waste Guideline, fact sheets and forms, is available on Council's website.